-From feeding giraffes, to going on a safari, to feeding orphaned elephants, even meeting Maasai tribes, this city is full of life!
-Find out what to do in 24 hours in Nairobi, Kenya!
+From feeding giraffes, to going on an African animals safari, to feeding orphaned elephants, even meeting Maasai tribes, this city is full of life!
+Find out what to do in this itinerary for 24 hours in Nairobi, Kenya!

 Yes it seems like we did a LOT, and we did – luckily all the places were pretty near to each other and nothing was more than a half hour drive away from other places!
 But this itinerary is totally doable and it didn’t feel rushed.